elliotmatson/Docker-Davinci-Resolve-Project-Server/README.md

 | TZ                | This is your timezone, here is [a list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)|

 ### Backup Server
-To configure the backups, we'll want to configure the environment variables below:
+To configure the backups, we'll want to configure the variables below:
 ```
 ...
 services:
   ...
   pgbackups:
+    ...
+    volumes:
+      - "(Whatever location you want backups stored):/backups"
     ...
     environment:
       - POSTGRES_HOST=postgres